 The Book of Ben Kathryn purports to be a modern revelation to Judah through a modern prophet (the first true Jewish Prophet in modern times), heralding the end of the times of the gentiles and the turning of the Jews to the Messiah with the final restoration of Israel.
-The text states it was given to Jachanan ben Kathryn (John Son of Kathryn) first in the year 1995/96, but was not commanded to be written until roughly 2004 when the supposed prophet turned 38.
-From what I can gather, the Author is a Messianic Jew, born among the Gentiles (in the United States?) but taken at an early age to Israel?
+The text states it was given to Jachanan ben Kathryn (John, son of Kathryn) first in the year 1995/96.
+From what I can gather, the Author is a Messianic Jew, born among the Gentiles (in the West?) but taken at an early age to Israel.
 His texts points out that he did not seek out his calling, and in fact apparently tried actively to flee from it (BOBK 1:2,9).
 As a prophet he is commanded to take no followers, and even now lives unpretentiously out of the public eye.

-One must read it to make their own judgments, but It seems like the more I read most modern restorationalists texts or supposed prophesies, the less impressed I am.
-Most preported prophecies out there are ridiculous — but even some of the more impressive ones seem too distorted by their channels or means of revelatory reception to really parallel the form, grammar and symbolism of Old Testament prophecies.
+One must read it to make their own judgments, but with the exception of a few books, it seems like the more I read most modern restorationalists texts or supposed prophesies the less impressed I am.
+Most purported prophecies out there are ridiculous — but even some of the more impressive ones (such as those featured on this site) seem too distorted by their channels or means of revelatory reception to really parallel the form, grammar and symbolism of Old Testament prophecies.
 But the Book of Ben Kathryn is one of the few that the more I read it, the more I am absolutely amazed at its prose, poetry, form and allusions to the Old Testament revelations supposedly originating from the “God of Israel” (in my view, the same higher-plane group consciousness which dealt with Israel in the Old & New Testament).

 It truly is a spectacular revelation, rivaling any of those found in the Old Testament.
 Its subtle and ubiquitous references and allusions to the Books of Isaiah, Ezekiel, Jeremiah, Ezra, Nehemiah, Zechariah and more make it seem as though it came from the same authors.
 It is certainly not surprising that the revelation was given/written in both English and Hebrew.

-The revelation was first given in 1995, but commanded not to be written until 2004 or published until 2006 (see chap 1 vs. 1-4).
-Furthermore, it suggests that it will not gain any wide audience until the very unexpected events prophesied therein begin to occur (a final 70 year destruction/captivity of the modern nation of Israel) and the prophet is commanded to work miracles in the eyes of the nations.
+The revelation was first given to the supposed prophet in 1995, but instructed him not to write it until 2004 or published it until 2006 (see chap 1 vs. 1-4).
+Furthermore, it suggests that it will not gain any wide audience until the very unexpected events prophesied therein begin to occur (a final 70 year destruction/captivity of the modern nation of Israel and/or gentile Christians) and the prophet is commanded to work miracles in the eyes of the nations.

-The book suggests it need not be rejected or believed at present, since God will “prove” to the nations of its truth by the coming fulfillment of biblical prophecy, accompanied by miraculous events not seen since ancient days.
+The book suggests it need not be rejected or believed at present, since God will “prove” to the nations of its truth by the coming fulfillment of biblical prophecy, accompanied by miraculous events not seen since the days of Jesus.
 (People raised from the dead, unparalleled healings, appendages miraculously restored to those without legs, green fire from heaven, etc—and most importantly the wholesale conversion of Islamic countries to the new religion within a few hundred years.)

 Although not specifically mentioned, Jachanin Ben Kathryn’s revelation indirectly suggests he/his movement will perhaps be one of the “two witnesses” symbolically portrayed in Revelation 11 (see also D&C 77:15), who will come to Israel during at Daniel’s prophesied “70th week”, to herald the end of the Times of the Gentiles and the beginning of the restoration of Israel.